go-sql-driver/mysql/CONTRIBUTING.md

 By contributing to this project, you share your code under the Mozilla Public License 2, as specified in the LICENSE file.
 Don't forget to add yourself to the AUTHORS file.

-### Pull Requests Checklist

-Please check the following points before submitting your pull request:
-- [x] Code compiles correctly
-- [x] Created tests, if possible
-- [x] All tests pass
-- [x] Extended the README / documentation, if necessary
-- [x] Added yourself to the AUTHORS file

 ### Code Review

 Everyone is invited to review and comment on pull requests.